veekaybee/wlb/_posts/2014-09-03-dont-trust-pinterest-pregnancies.md

 In addition to the fears I knew from my own every day life, I was terrified of things I had read on the forums.
 “Don’t read the forums,” Mr. B said, but the forums were mostly helpful.
 Just sometimes, people would announce that they had had a loss at 7 weeks, 12 weeks, 13 weeks, and just when I thought I was safe, I saw their messages.
 I constantly checked myself between checkups for signs that my baby was ok, that it was growing and healthy.
 Every time I threw up, I breathed a sigh of relief afterwards because it meant everything was fine.

 When I stopped throwing up and before I started feeling baby movements, I tried to read big fantasy books to keep my mind busy.
-Blogging about a process that was so fraught with terrifying potential avenues, that was so new and fragile, seemed like tempting fate, and it still does, but I’m getting to the point where I can’t not write, because writing is also my life.
+Blogging about a process that was so fraught with terrifying potential avenues, that was so new and fragile, seemed like tempting fate, and it still does, but I’m getting to the point where I can’t

-When I did want to write, I was worried about privacy.
-I saw hundreds of naked babies on Instagram and Facebook, and didn’t want that to be me.
-Where do those baby pictures go when Instagram dies and Facebook becomes dismantled?
-Where does my privacy end and where does my child’s begin?
-I don’t know, and as someone who likes to document her life, it makes me worried.
-But I also didn’t want to not share, because it felt like was living life with a gag across my mouth.
-I’m trying to toe the middle line.
-(Maybe I&#8217;ll repost pictures of those Instagram babies as a compromise.)

-So anyway, surprise blog post ending, I’m pregnant, and there is no certainty to anything about being pregnant like there was in every other part of my life, and it’s scary.
-But I am certain (knock on wood, tie the red bracelet, spit over your shoulder) that we are having a healthy, happy daughter in January and I could not be looking forward this part of my life more.

-P.S.
-Don’t believe the sunshiney-happy-belly-rubbing pregnancies people tell you about in social media.
-Social media, especially Pinterest, was invented by Americans.

-&nbsp;